Can You Get A Loan While In A Consumer Proposal?

 Is It Possible To Get Approved For A Loan With A Consumer Proposal?

-Getting approved for a loan while in a consumer proposal is challenging, but possible with private lenders who specialize in financing for individuals with credit issues.
+Getting approved for a loan while in a consumer proposal is challenging, but possible with private lenders who specialize in loans for borrowers with bad credit.
 These lenders will assess other factors, such as your income and recent financial behavior.

 That said, your chances of loan approval may be higher if you wait until after your consumer proposal is complete.
 You may also have better luck applying for a secured loan rather than an unsecured loan.
 With a secured loan, the lender’s risk is reduced thanks to collateral backing the loan.